amelv/389Rfall2019/week/8/writeup/README.md

 1. How is the per-session administrator password generated?
 Are there any inherent weaknesses in this implementation?

 The password is dynanmically allocated to the heap using calloc.
 It generates each character using random generation until the end of the password length is reached.
 Then, the first character is set to zero.
 The issue with the last statement is that is leads the stack pointer, ESP to be pointed directly to the password in memory.
-This allows one to use gdb to read the ESP registers and see the password.
+This allows one to find the password on the stack when doing a format string attack.

 2. Describe two vulnerabilities in this program.
 Provide specific line numbers and classifications of the vulnerability.
 Explain potential ramifications as well as ways to avoid these vulnerabilities when writing code.